Introduction: Why accessibility is crucial

 Common problems and solutions

-The "classics" in Austrian website audits:
+The usual suspects in Austrian website audits:

 Conclusion and recommended action